Steve Scalise, House Leadership, Election Denier, Project 2025

 Scalise has also sought to make it harder for Americans to vote, through measures imposing restrictive voter ID requirements, encouraging politicization of the census, and thwarting voter registration efforts.
 He routinely pushes for loosening consumer and environmental protections that regulate the oil and gas industry, which has funded his campaigns.
 He has even accepted campaign contributions tied to a former CEO caught colluding with Exxon to drive up gas prices.

 He has also sought to repeal the landmark Affordable Care Act that provides access to health insurance for tens of millions of Americans, including young adults and people with pre-existing conditions.
-In 2017, he played a prominent role in getting a measure dubbed the American Health Care Act passed in the House, which targeted the Affordable Care Act and would have caused more than 14 million people to lose coverage in its first year alone had it been enacted.
+In 2017, he played a prominent role in getting a measure dubbed the American Health Care Act, which targeted the Affordable Care Act and would have caused more than 14 million people to lose coverage in its first year alone had it been enacted, passed in the House.